No matter your Mandarin speaking level – beginner, expert or somewhere in between – be prepared to be over-praised.

 |I still have a long road ahead of me.|

 |Wǒ hái zài “zī zī bú juàn” de xué xí.|

 |I’m still assiduously studying it.
 (Plus bonus points for using an idiom!)|

 Engaging others with amusing responses leads to more interactions, and generating more personal interactions should be your overriding goal in language learning.
 It’s also a great way to make new friends.

 In China, when people praise you, your first reaction is to say something nearly the opposite.
 Because the Chinese believe everything should be balanced, if they say something positive, then you have to say something negative.
 It’s a Yin & Yang balance thing.

-Our China Simplified: Language Gymnastics author Katie Lu recalls:
+Our China Simplified: Language Empowerment author Katie Lu recalls:

 I remember when I was little.
 If anyone said to my mom, “Your daughter is really cute,” my mom would answer, “Oh no, she’s really ugly, I just picked her up from the trash can.”
 Then the other person would laugh, which is the best scenario.
 If my mom instead replied, “Yes, she’s really cute” then the other person would think she’s not modest enough, probably even weird.